-Time is flying and Thanksgiving is ten days away.
-It is easy to get overwhelmed when there seems to be so many things happening.
-Some of us will be guests elsewhere.
-Some of us will be hosting loved ones in our home.
-No matter what your situation is, you can do a few things that will make Thanksgiving more Joyful and hygge for you and your family.
+Time is flying and Thanksgiving is weeks away.
+You may be hosting in our home this year or you may be a guest elsewhere.
+No matter what your situation is, you can do a few things that will make Thanksgiving more joyful and hygge for you and your family.
 To some extent joy is a choice and is not based on circumstance.
 However, over scheduling, planning too much food preparation, and the chaos left in its wake can steal our joy.
 Keep it simple, where you can focus on enjoying family, rather than being cumbered about by much serving.
 So, take a little time, choose joy and hygge with loved ones!

 6 Ways to Joyfully Prepare for a Hygge Thanksgiving